 Implement a biofuels initiative to transform agricultural waste into energy production, beginning with the planned Miscanthus boiler at Veterinary Medicine by FY2011.

-Incorporate a large scale food composting project by 2012.
+Incorporate a large scale food composting project.

 Investigate the role of biochar to create fuel from agricultural and livestock waste, improve soils, reduce nutrient runoff, and sequester carbon in the soil.